hyphacoop/two.compost.digital/content/pieces/resister-the-killjoy-cooking-network/index.md

 ---
+title: 'Re: Sister'
-title: 'Re: Sister - Killjoy Cooking Network'
+subtitle: Killjoy Cooking Network
 author: Eeshita Kapadiya and Mrinalini Sebastian
 customClass: openseadragon-map-container
 description: What happens when two women write to each other about food?